Abstract

 Table 1: Performance of CRC error detection method (Curt, 2011, p.
 177)

-Error correction involves restoration of the original message by eliminating the detected errors, mainly done through forward error correction approach.
+Error correction involves restoration of the original message by eliminating the detected errors, mainly done through the forward error correction approach.
 For a receiver to be able to fix an error through simple forward error correction, redundant information is required for identification of the bits in error.
-The approach is however limiting in that even for a simple error, it is required that three times the data must be transmitted.
-The modem, by design, uses an alternative and explicit forward correction mechanism; the Hamming code.
-Creation of a self-error-correcting or rather forward error correcting code, only an appropriate distance and a code are defined and created respectively.
+The approach is, however, limiting in that even for a simple error, it is required that three times the data must be transmitted.
+The modem, by design, uses an alternative and explicit forward correction mechanism: the Hamming code.
+Creation of a self-error-correcting or rather forward error-correcting code, only an appropriate distance and a code are defined and created, respectively.

 Duplex mode and Priority scheduling

 The radio modem is configured into 3 channels.
-The first channel is critical hence scheduled with the highest priority since it connects the life-support machine to the hospital.
-The second most important communication aspect to be prioritized, although on a less scale is the two-way voice transmission.
-The voice channel will be critical in feedback response hence can be implemented using a full duplex.
+The first channel is critical and hence scheduled with the highest priority since it connects the life-support machine to the hospital.
+The second most important communication aspect to be prioritized, although on a smaller scale, is the two-way voice transmission.
+The voice channel will be critical in feedback response and, hence, can be implemented using a full duplex.
 The mode has bidirectional transmission of the ambulance driver’s speech to the paramedics in the health care center.
-However, this mode suffers one major drawback which is highly undesirable for emergency response applications: high latency measured in milliseconds.
+However, this mode suffers one major drawback, which is highly undesirable for emergency response applications: high latency measured in milliseconds.
 The latency problem will be hopefully solved once 4G network has been availed to most parts of the country.

-Half duplex mode would also be suitable since it supports two-way traffic but information is transmitted in one direction at a time.
-Half duplex eliminates the need to have two links within a channel, that is, uplink and downlink, hence preserves the little bandwidth available.
-Half-duplex gadgets (walkie talkie) are robust, easy to use, perform well in paces with poor cellular network coverage such as forests.
-On the other hand, most cellular gadgets are full duplex and can have access to the internet as well as transmit media files such still and motion pictures.
-An ambulance may use the full duplex which supports digital modulation and a half-duplex voice transmission capability for redundancy (cases of poor cellular network) as is the case for Terrestrial Trunked Radio even though the cost would be slightly escalated (Simon & Kat, 2015).
+Half-duplex mode would also be suitable since it supports two-way traffic, but the information is transmitted in one direction at a time.
+Half duplex eliminates the need to have two links within a channel, that is, uplink and downlink, hence preserving the little bandwidth available.
+Half-duplex gadgets (walkie-talkies) are robust, easy to use, and perform well in places with poor cellular network coverage, such as forests.
+On the other hand, most cellular gadgets are full duplexes and can have access to the internet as well as transmit media files such as still and motion pictures.
+An ambulance may use the full duplex, which supports digital modulation, and a half-duplex voice transmission capability for redundancy (cases of poor cellular network), as is the case for Terrestrial Trunked Radio even though the cost would be slightly escalated (Simon & Kat, 2015).

 Figure 3: Measuring SNR given both the received signal and the noise floor